jundalisay/superblist/content/en/research/musashi/five-rings/book-2.md

 Waiting is bad.

 Always quickly re-assume your attitudes to both sides, cut the enemies down as they advance, crushing them in the direction from which they attack.
-Whatever you do, you must drive the enemy together, as if tying a line of fishes, and when they are seen to be piled up, cut them down strongly without giving them room to move.
+Whatever you do, you must drive the enemy together, as if tying a line of fishes.

+When they are seen to be piled up, cut them down strongly without giving them room to move.

 ### The Advantage when Coming to Blows

 You can know how to win through strategy with the long sword, but it cannot be clearly explained in writing.
 You must practice diligently in order to understand how to win.

 Oral tradition: "The true Way of Strategy is revealed in the long sword."

 ### One Cut

 You can win with certainty with the spirit of "one cut".
 It is difficult to attain this if you do not learn strategy well.
 If you train well in this Way, strategy will come from your heart and you will be able to win at will.

 You must train diligently.

 ### Direct Communication

 This is how the true Way of the Ni To Ichi school is received and handed down.

 Oral tradition:  "Teach your body strategy."

 Recorded in the above book is an outline of Ichi school sword-fighting.

 To learn how to win with the long sword in strategy, first learn the five approaches and the five attitudes, and absorb the Way of the long sword naturally in your body.
 You must understand spirit and timing, handle the long sword naturally, and move body and legs in harmony with your spirit.
 Whether beating one man or two, you will then know values in strategy.

 Study the contents of this book, taking one item at a time, and through fighting with enemies you will gradually come to know the principle of the Way.

 Deliberately, with a patient spirit, absorb the virtue of all this, from time to time raising your hand in combat.
 Maintain this spirit whenever you cross swords with and enemy.

 ### Step by step walk the thousand-mile road